Me at the zoo: Changes to original video

 Karim has repeatedly used the video's description to criticize YouTube's business actions.
-In response to Google requiring YouTube users to use Google+ accounts to comment on videos, he updated the description in November 2013 to say, "I can't comment here anymore, since I don't want a Google+ account."
+In response to Google requiring YouTube users to use Google+ accounts to comment on videos, he updated the description in November 2013 to say, "why the fuck do i need a google+ account to comment on a video?"
 He changed the video's description again in November 2021 in response to YouTube's decision to remove video dislikes from public view, stating, "When every YouTuber agrees that removing dislikes is a stupid idea, it probably is.
 Try again, YouTube."
 A few days later, he again updated the description to include a longer condemnation of YouTube's decision.
 On December 16, 2023, the video thumbnail was changed to a MrBeast-style image of Karim with fiery eyes and pointing at a background image of stampeding elephants.
 It was reverted to the original thumbnail two weeks later.
-In February 2025, Jawed updated the description to refer to the danger of microplastics to the brain.
-The description also contains timestamps for chapters: "Intro", "The cool thing" and "End".
+In February 2025, Karim updated the description to refer to the danger of microplastics to the brain.
+The description also contains timestamps for chapters: "Intro", "The cool thing", and "End".